GEOLYTIX/xyz/README.md

 The XYZ API was rebuild to run as serverless functions in **v3**.

 **v4** is a complete rewrite of the client libraries.
 All user interface utilities have been taken out of the mapp library and have been compiled as mapp.ui library.
-Both libraries are bundled with [Snowpack](https://www.snowpack.dev/).
+Both libraries are now bundled with [esbuild](https://esbuild.github.io/).

 The mapp library is now able to instantiate multiple mapviews.